Webinars are one of the most widespread marketing tools today, used virtually (no pun intended) in every niche.

 They are an easy way to deliver important lessons to your audience and earn their trust to work with you or buy from you in the future.
 With the wide array of webinar tools available online, it’s never been easier to set up and promote your own event.

-In this article, we’ll introduce some of the best webinar platforms coaches use, why they’re so popular, and how much they cost.
+In this article, we’ll give you some tips on what to look for when choosing a webinar software, introduce some of the best webinar platforms coaches use, why they’re so popular, and how much they cost.
 We hope that by the end of this guide, you’ll be ready to get started on your next event and send out your first invitations.